willmoranodc/odc-wireframes-test/docs/onboarding.md

 ### Step 3: Make a GitHub account

 Go to [github.com](https://github.com) and sign up if you don't already have an account.
 Use your work email.
-Once you have an account, send your GitHub username to Will so he can add you to the team.
+Once you have an account, send your GitHub username to the project lead so they can add you to the team.

 ### Step 4: Sign into GitHub from Cursor